supernintendo/7/README.md

 ## `/clock`
 <img src="./clock/screenshot.jpg" width="50%"></img>

 This is a digital clock written in JavaScript and using [Moment](https://github.com/moment/moment) and [Underscore](https://github.com/jashkenas/underscore).
 The background cycles through various images that differ depending on the time of day.
-Various milestones throughout computing history are randomly displayed under the time.
+Various historical milestones within computing are randomly displayed under the time.

 Simply `npm install` and open `index.html` in your web browser.